 Ph.D. in Communication, Rhetoric and Digital Media (CRDM): an interdisciplinary Ph.D. program offered jointly by the departments of communication and English

 Ph.D. in Psychology: offers five areas of concentration that lead to a Ph.D. degree — lifespan development psychology, human factors and applied cognition, psychology in the public interest, industrial-organizational psychology and school psychology.

 Ph.D. in Public Administration: prepares graduates to teach and research in public management and other related fields.
 Concentration areas include human resources, budgeting and finance, organizational behavior, public management, environmental policy, criminal justice, information technology and urban administration.

 Ph.D. in Public History: prepares graduates to work in a variety of public and applied history settings, including museums, parks and historic sites.

 Ph.D. in Sociology: offers an intellectually stimulating and supportive environment that prepares future teachers, researchers and professionals for careers in a variety of fields.
 The program offers six areas of specialization: sociolinguistics; food and environment; family and life course; crime, deviance and social control; inequality: class, race and gender; and work and the global economy.

 Master of Arts in Anthropology: enables students to gain a deep understanding of the behavior, beliefs and evolutionary legacy of the human species.
-Focus areas include cultural anthropology, forensic anthropology and skeletal biology.
+Focus areas include archaeology, biological anthropology, and cultural anthropology.